feilfeilundfeil/Cyanic/README.md

 ## TODO
-- Create a BaseComponentVC subclasses that handle one, two, three ViewModels [✅ 11.03.2019]
+- Create a BaseComponentVC subclasses that handle one, two, three ViewModels [✅ 11.03.2019] (Deprecated)
 - Update the documentation of each file [✅  05.03.2019]
 - Refactor Components into structs [✅ 01.03.2019]
 - Create Stencil templates for said structs to generate default values for properties [✅ 01.03.2019]